sjc17/100-days-of-code/log.md

 **Thoughts**: This project has required significantly more planning than the websites that I've made previously.
 Most of my time will be spent on making a flowchart on paper tomorrow.

 **Link(s) to work**: https://codepen.io/sjcUofA/pen/EEXmxO

+### Day 11: March 23, 2018

+**Today's Progress**: Implemented number buttons and math operations.
+Still need to fix them.

+**Thoughts**: Getting the behaviour exactly right for decimals and various edge cases is very tricky.
+I might need to scrap my code and start anew with more rigorous planning

+**Link(s) to work**: https://codepen.io/sjcUofA/pen/EEXmxO